Home

 Mental Health Evaluation

 Provides referrals for free, confidential mental health services of an hour per week for a year.
 Give an Hour also supplies a variety of links to mental health information and resources for military families.
 Works to reduce the stigma associated with mental health problems through education, training, and outreach efforts.
 Also provides free webinars for Wellness Ambassadors for promoting and advocating for mental health awareness in communities.
-Telephone if without internet service.
+Telephone if without Internet service.
 Give an Hour does not provide emergency services.
 Mental Health Professionals who wish to volunteer must apply online, be licensed, and commit to providing free treatment for one year.

 Counseling/Information Support Volunteer Opportunities